dnicholson2017/Full-Stack-Project-Final/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
 * [X] Users must sign-up for an account to access the posts
 * [X] Users can login after creating an account